-The decline in rainfall during autumn and early winter is associated with a southerly shift in rain bearing weather systems.
-Global warming is a contributor to this southerly shift, which means that the downward trend is likely to continue.
+The decline in rainfall during cooler months of the year is associated with a southerly shift in rain bearing weather systems.
+Global warming is a contributor to this southerly shift, which means that the downward trend in rainfall is likely to continue.